netzherpes/Telefonbuch2-for-KIM-1/README.md

 SEARCH: Enter a keyword and whole matching
 Lines of text will be presented.

-SWITCH to entry mode by pressing ESC
+SWITCH to data entry mode by pressing ESC
-After you added or changed an entry you

 CHANGE a line: Switch to data entry mode (ESC) and enter an identifying text to change,